larryhastings/perky/README.md

 * `perky.pragma_include()` is not the pragma handler itself;
 it returns a function (a closure) which remembers the `include_path` you pass in.
-This allows you to use it for multiple pragmas that include from different paths, e.g.
+This allows you to use it for multiple pragmas that include from different paths, e.g.:

     include_dir = appdirs.user_data_dir(myapp_name)
     config_dir = appdirs.user_config_dir(myapp_name)